 Healthcare Assistance Program (HCAP)

-Access to health care reduces long term medical and social costs.
-An effective health care system must retain local health care efforts, stimulate local innovations for meeting particular health needs, and use existing resources to expand health care options, especially for those citizens unable to pay for their own care.
-Each individual county in the state of New Mexico is responsible for ambulance transportation, hospital care, or the provision of health care to indigent patients domiciled in the respective county, as determined by resolution of the board of county commissioners, in addition to providing support for the state's Medicaid program.
+Access to health care reduces long term medial and social costs.
+An effective health care system must retain local health care efforts, stimulate local innovations for meeting particular health needs, and use existing resources to expand health care options, especially for those residents unable to pay for their own care.
+Each individual county in the State of New Mexico is responsible for ambulance transportation, hospital care, or the provision of health care to indigent patients domiciled in the respective county, as determined by resolution of the board of county commissioners, in addition to providing support for the state's Medicaid program.
 (NMSA 1978 §27-5-2A).

 The maximum amount per assistance claim is $10,000, with an annual cap of $30,000 for medical expenses.
 The maximum amount for ambulance assistance is $500 per year.(§104-13(D)) All claims for assistance will be denied when caps are reached until the next fiscal year.

 - Elective surgery or procedures